vivatolu/Image_Classification_Flowers/README.md

 To run this application on the command line, there are required and optional arguments for train.py and predict.py

 #### train.py
-data_dir. directory with train, test, and validation subfolders.
-Mandatory argument. - 'str' --save_dir. directory to save trained model_loader.
-Optional argument with. - 'str' --arch.
+- data_dir. directory with train, test, and validation subfolders.
+Mandatory argument. - 'str'
+- --save_dir. directory to save trained model_loader.
+Optional argument with. - 'str'
+- --arch.
 Model architecture e.g alexnet, vgg13, and vgg16.
 Optional argument used if provided else Alexnet will be used with - 'str'
---learning_rate. optional argument. - 'float'
+- --learning_rate. optional argument. - 'float'
---hidden_units: specifies the number of units in the hidden layer. optional argument used if provided else 1024 is use. - 'int'
+- --hidden_units: specifies the number of units in the hidden layer. optional argument used if provided else 1024 is use. - 'int'
---epochs: 'Number of epochs', type = int
+- --epochs: 'Number of epochs', type = int
---gpu: specifies gpu or cpu is used in training the model.
-Optional argument Following arguments mandatory or optional for predict.py
+- --gpu: specifies gpu or cpu is used in training the model.
+Optional argument

 #### predict.py
-image_dir: path to input image.
+- image_dir: path to input image.
 Required argument. - 'str'
-load_dir: path to checkpoint.
+- load_dir: path to checkpoint.
 Required argument. - 'str'
---top_k: specifies the top likely classes.
+- --top_k: specifies the top likely classes.
 Optional argument. - 'int'
---category_names: helps to map classes to actual flower categories.
+- --category_names: helps to map classes to actual flower categories.
 Optional argument. - 'str'
---gpu: specifies gpu or cpu is used in predicting the label of the input image.
+- --gpu: specifies gpu or cpu is used in predicting the label of the input image.
 Optional argument. - boolean